brainlife/app-streamlineCategorySegmentation/README.md

 ![alt text](wmaSeg.png)

 # app-wmaSeg
 Automatically segment a tractogram into categories (i.e. fronto-parietal tracts, parieto-temporal tracts, etc).
-HIGHLY RECOMMENDED AS A MEANS OF RUNNING AN INITIAL QUALITY ASSURANCE CHECK ON YOUR GENERATED TRACTOGRAPHY.
+THIS APPLICATION IS HIGHLY RECOMMENDED AS A MEANS OF RUNNING AN INITIAL QUALITY ASSURANCE CHECK ON YOUR GENERATED TRACTOGRAPHY OR AS A SANITY CHECK ON PROBLEMATIC SEGMENTATIONS.

 ### Authors
 - Daniel Bullock (dnbulloc@iu.edu)